Cave Without A Name

 - Give teams a nonthreatening opportunity to work together

-- Help teams practice consensus decision making
+- Help teams practice consensus decision-making

-- Improve active listening, probing, and confronting behaviors in a realistic setting
+- Improve active listening, probing, and confronting behaviors

 - Train team leaders in team facilitation skills